 The horrific treatments do nothing to temper McMurphy's rebellious nature, as he smuggles in liquor and prostitutes for his fellow patients.
 After Nurse Ratched's mental cruelty provokes a young patient to commit suicide, McMurphy attacks her and tries to strangle her.
 He is sent to the Disturbed Ward.

 Nurse Ratched recovers from her injuries but loses her voice - her most effective weapon for keeping the patients in line.
 McMurphy is lobotomized and left in a vegetative state, a condition that will surely frighten and demoralize the patients.

-Not wanting his friend to serve as an horrifying example of what happens when you challenge authority, Chief smothers McMurphy with a pillow so he can die with dignity, thus robbing Nurse Ratched of her victory.
+Not wanting his friend to serve as a horrifying example of what happens when you challenge authority, Chief smothers McMurphy with a pillow so he can die with dignity, robbing Nurse Ratched of her victory.
 Then he escapes from the hospital and returns to his tribal land.